-American Drama Grade 10-12
+American Drama

 Prerequisite: Successful completion of English 9.
-(This course will not be offered every year)

 "My greatest hope for a play is always that it might prove generative of thought, contemplation, discussion-important components of what I think we want from our entertainments...I have always believed theater can be a useful part of our collective and individual examining."
 Tony Kushner, from Homebody/Kabul